-Tanjung Piai, The Southernmost Tip Of Mainland Asia, is arguably one of the most exciting places in Pontian.
+Tanjung Piai, the Southernmost Tip of Mainland Asia, is arguably one of the most exciting Pontian attractions.
 This is the southernmost point in continental Asia (excluding islands), located inside Tanjung Piai Johor National Park.
-It takes a long walk through the preserved mangrove forest to reach here.
+A steel globe monument there signifies that you’ve reached the southernmost part of continental Asia.

-A day at the national park is a beautiful way to unwind for any naturist.
-The park’s highlights include the soothing waves, the scent of the sea breeze, and the endless flora.
+The town is also home to a hidden gem – Tanjung Piai National Park- a beautiful day-tripping destination.
+The park is a lovely way to unwind for any naturist.
+The park’s highlights include the soothing waves of the sea, the scent of the sea breeze, and the endless flora.
 After viewing the resilient and beautiful mangrove trees, you will be intrigued to learn more about ecology and biodiversity.